Documentation – Current v24.2

 Edge matched filter – LSF doublet shift – LSF amplitude – LSF energy – Noise Autocorrelation

-Lower plots-only: Original & Noise image – Object visibility
+Lower plots: Original & Noise image – Object visibility

 Summary – Links